birajstha/BenfordChallange/readme.md

 3. Building the images
     `docker-compose build`

-4. Once database is running, start the flask_app container `docker-compose up benford_app`
+4. Once database is running, start the benford_app container `docker-compose up benford_app`

-The webpage should be accessible at port 5000
+The webpage should be accessible at http://localhost:5000

-docker run -p 5000:5000 birajstha/benford_app